-This read/write bit determines which condition wakes up the SCI: a logic one (address mark) in the most significant bit position of a received character or an idle condition of the PD0/RDI pin.
+This read/write bit determines which condition wakes up the SCI: a logic 1 (address mark) in the MSB position of a received character or an idle condition of the PD0/RDI pin.
 Reset has no effect on the WAKE bit.